SujoyU1/SujoyU1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at the University of Illinois Chicago, specializing in applied macroeconomics, public economics, and political economy.
+Thank you for visiting my website!
+I am a PhD candidate in Economics at the University of Illinois Chicago, specializing in political economy, developkent and public economics.

 I will be available for employment opportunities beginning in the fall 2025 - spring 2026 recruitment cycle.
 Please feel free to reach out to me for any inquiries.

-Please find my cv [here](files/Sujoy_Upadhyay_resume_25.pdf).
+Please find my cv [here](files/Academic_cv_Sujoy_Upadhyay.pdf).